Excel / VBA Split – Break a String with Examples

 split-compare-case-ins

-As we used “this” as the delimiter, the default compare value that performs case-sensitive split – it broke only where “this” “occurred.
+As we used “this” as the delimiter, the default compares the value that performs case-sensitive split - it broke only where "this" “occurred.

 On the other hand, as used vbTextCompare, it broke string from all instances of “this” or “This”.